sacmwg/draft-ietf-sacm-architecture-redux/draft-mandm-sacm-architecture.md

 This draft defers to {{-sacmt}} for terms and definitions.

 # The Approach
 The generic architectural approach proposed herein recognizes existing state collection mechanisms and makes every attempt to respect {{RFC7632}} and {{RFC8248}}.
+At the foundation of any architecture are entities, or components, that need to communicate.
+They communicate by sharing information, where, in a given flow one ore more components are consumers and one or more components are providers of information.

 ~~~~~~~~~~
 +----------+      +------+   +------------+